kamax-matrix/mxisd/docs/features/authentication.md

                                                  +---------------------------+
 ```

-Steps:
+Steps of user authentication using a third party identifier:
 1. The intercepted login request is directly sent to mxisd instead of the Homeserver.
-2. If the request uses a third party identifier, enabled backends are queried for a matching user identity, and then the request is rewritten to use the user name from the result.
+2. Enabled backends are queried for a matching user identity in order to modify the request to use the user name.
-3. The Homeserver, from which the request was intercepted, is queried using the request from step 2.
-Its address is resolved using the DNS Overwrite feature to reach its internal addresss on a non-encrypted port.
+3. The Homeserver, from which the request was intercepted, is queried using the request at previous step.
+Its address is resolved using the DNS Overwrite feature to reach its internal address on a non-encrypted port.
 4. The response from the Homeserver is sent back to the client, believing it was the HS which directly answered.

 ### Requirements